Flotomate/product_docs/source/patch-management/deployment-request.rst

                 :align: center
                 :alt: figure 84

-            a. **Pending**: The Patch has been put in a queue by the Product Server for download.
+            a. **Pending**: The Patch has been put in a queue by the Main Server for download.
 At this stage, you can cancel the process.

             .. _pf-85: